salemove/developer/_includes/visitor_api.md

     class: salemove-button

-To put a SaleMove specific button on the web page that will open media-selection dialog when clicked, you can put a css class on a button or span.
+To put a SaleMove specific button on the web page that will open media-selection dialog when clicked, assign a CSS class to a button or span element.
 The button color and text can be customized by speaking with your customer success manager.

     <div class='salemove-button'>...</div>
     <span class='salemove-button'>...</span>